 After running the application for the first time you should see the Sign in screen.

-Please enter your valid login and and click Sign in.
+Please enter your valid login and password and click Sign in.
 After installation you can use the default credentials: admin/admin.

 License activation